sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 To beautify your KeePass database even further, you can automatically download the favicon (usually the service's logo) from the website of the service.

 To do this, edit an entry, then click the "icon" button on the left.
-While you can select from any of the given options, you can also click the "Download favicon" button in the bottom right.
+While you can select from any of the default options, you can also click the "Download favicon" button in the bottom right.
 Be sure to have the full URL of the service in your entry (in this case `https://github.com/`), so KeePassXC knows where to download the favicon from.

 ![custom icon](/img/keepassxc-custom-icon.png)